emihidaki/cis106/Final Project/Deliverable3.md

 ## Introduction

-This manual will be installation and configuation of a Virtual machine
+This manual will be installation and configuation of a Virtual machine.
+The objective in this project is to guide the user step by step to install the virtual machine and install ubuntu.
+Also the manual has installation advice for some applications that might be useful for a day to day use of the linux computer.
+I hope this will be helpful for people that are beginner in this field.
+The applications that are include in the manual are; Zoom, Discord, Google Chrome, etc

 ## Hardware Requirements
  * PC with 8GB of Ram or more